Advanced Half Marathon Training Plan

 Flexibility: Stretch lightly after every warm-up and cool-down period.
 Stretching will help improve flexibility, increase circulation, speed up recovery, and reduce the risk of injury.

-Speed Work: Warm-up with 5-15 minutes of running at an easy pace.
+Speed Work or Track Workouts: Warm up with 10-15 minutes of running at an easy pace.
 Then, complete the appropriate speed workout for the day.
-These workouts should be at a hard effort, 90-95% of maximum heart rate, 8+ Perceived Effort.
+These speed workouts should be at a hard effort, 80-95% of maximum heart rate, 8+ Perceived Effort.
 You should be able to hear yourself breathing hard.
 It is very important to make sure your easy recovery effort between repeats is truly easy.
-Running to fast during the recovery can have a negative impact on your performance during these workouts.
+Running too fast during the recovery can have a negative impact on your performance during these workouts.
 Walk for recovery if you need to.

-3/1 Long Run: A 3/1 run is one in which you run the first three-fourths of the distance at a comfortable long run pace, then accelerate to near race pace over the last one quarter of the workout.
-You should finish these long runs feel refreshed, but not overly fatigued.
+3/1 Long Run or Fast Finish Long Run: A 3/1 or fast finish long run is one in which you run the first three-fourths of the distance at a comfortable long run pace, then accelerate to near race pace over the last one-quarter of the workout.
+You should finish these long runs and feel refreshed, but not overly fatigued.